Fr3qu3ntFly3r/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+joeAccount.balance = 100.0
+joeOtherAccount = 50.0
+bankAccount is a struct (value type)

 ### Question 10